Gite Terms of Hire

-We live in a beautifully rural hamlet, please be aware that some neighbours earn their living from farming; country hours can sometimes run into the late evening and very early morning.
+We live in a beautifully rural hamlet, some neighbours earn their living from farming and countryside-hours can sometimes run into the late evening and very early morning.
 Please be tolerant when it comes to sounds and scents – it’s all part of being in the countryside.

 Registered assistance dogs are allowed without exception.

-Customers with allergies should be aware that we cannot guarantee that pets have not stayed in this property recently; we therefore cannot accept responsibility for any suffering which may occur as a result of such animals having been present.
+Customers with allergies should be aware that we cannot guarantee that pets have not stayed in either property recently (see assistance dogs exception); we therefore cannot accept responsibility for any suffering which may occur as a result of such animals having been present.